-Sparkman, a Democrat, was the representative for Florida's 1st congressional district from 1915 to 1917.
+Sparkman was the representative for Florida’s 1st congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Dec 1895 to Mar 1917, Sparkman missed 1,079 of 2,111 roll call votes, which is 51.1%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.